CinexSoft/SozialM/README.md

 Do NOT make changes directly to `MAIN`.
 Create a seperate branch `named after you` from `MAIN` for youself.

-Test you code using the Firebase emulator before pushing it.
+Test your code using the Firebase emulator before pushing it.

 ## Deployment
 - Firebase is used for hosting and database.